Mercia222/WomenTechstersCapstone/README.md

 # WomenTechstersCapstone
 Capstone Project in the framework of the Women Techsters Fellowship Program by Tech4dev

+This Project is about a recruitment web app that helps the recruitment of skilled trades, (eg. electricians, carpenter, plumbers) for companies.
+The main goal is to tackle with Skills shortage: there is a shortage of skilled tradespeople, particularly in certain industries and geographic regions.
+By providing a platform to connect companies with skilled trades, we addressed this issue and ensure that businesses have access to the talent they need.

+To integrate a Blockchain solution in the Web app, the idea of an ERC20 Token creation came up in order to provide a mean for people to support the  recruitment platform.

 ## Metamask and Coinbase Wallet

-This Project is about ERC20 Token creation and its decentralised app through which users can acquire this minted token.
+ERC20 Token creation and its decentralised app through which users can acquire this minted token.
 It helps to claim the released tokens through access of Metamask or Coinbase wallet

 ## Built with: